pepcape/NPGR003-25/07-Terrain/README.md

 You have two options:
 1. either you will re-upload the whole `VB` and `IB` every time subdivision/updivision is required,
-2. or you come up with a smarter solution (e.g. you can allocate full-sized `VB` at the beginning, using only sparse vertices from it, according to `IB` specific to every subdivision level). `VB` will be updated but index buffers can be prepared in advance and remain constant.
+2. or you come up with a smarter solution (e.g., you can allocate full-sized `VB` at the beginning, using only sparse vertices from it, according to `IB` specific to every subdivision level). `VB` will be updated, but index buffers can be prepared in advance and remain constant.

-**Vertex shader** is almost the "classical" one - doing "model-view-transform" for vertex coordinates, passing the rest of quantities unchanged.
+**Vertex shader** is almost the "classical" one - doing "model-view-transform" for vertex coordinates, passing the rest of the quantities unchanged.
 The only extension is passing the original *world-space coordinates* for shading computations in the fragment shader.

 **Fragment shader** in the pilot solution is able to compute optional "Phong shading".